 - 1 physical science course

-- 4 elective courses (must include one non-Western topic)
+- 4 elective courses, including one with a non-Western focus

 - View Application Requirements

 - Transcripts.
 One unofficial transcript from each university attended must be uploaded within the application.
 Please do not mail transcripts as part of your admission application; we only accept unofficial uploads for application evaluation.
 If you are offered admission, one official transcript for each university attended will be required prior to the first day of the term.
 An unofficial transcript for undergraduate coursework is still required even if you hold an advanced degree(s).

 - English Proficiency.
 If your native language is not English, we require a TOEFL or IELTS test score*.
 Our TOEFL and College Board code is 1832.
 The required proficiency standards include a score of 104 on the TOEFL (with 4 sub scores of 26 each), or 7 overall on the IELTS (with sub scores of 7 each; Note that students are required to take the Academic Reading/Writing test within IELTS, not the General Training Reading/Writing test).
 Applicants who have completed an undergraduate or graduate degree in the United States are exempt from providing proof of English proficiency.

 - Letters of Recommendation.
 Two letters of recommendation from individuals who can assess your academic or professional qualifications.